howdyai/botkit/docs/index.md

 |--- |---
 | key | _String_ If set, the response will be stored and can be referenced using this key
 | multiple | _Boolean_ if true, support multi-line responses from the user (allow the user to respond several times and aggregate the response into a single multi-line value)

-Botkit comes pre-built with several useful patterns which can be used with this function.
-See [included utterances]()

 #### Using conversation.ask with a callback: